Junior Cricket (mixed)

 - Play by the rules and spirit of the game

-- Don’t be a dag by arguing with umpires.
+- Don’t argue with umpires.
 Never dispute an Umpires decision by word, gesture or action.

 - Sledging other players, deliberately distracting or provoking an opponent is dumb and not good enough.
 This includes unnecessary noise under the guise of enthusiasm and Team motivation.

 - Be a good sport; acknowledge good play, by your team and your opponent

 - Bullying or taking unfair advantage of any player is not on.
 This includes on-field intimidation and off-field bullying by SMS and/or chat-rooms.

 - Co-operate with your coach, manager, team-mates, umpires and opponents – without them you don’t have a game.